gonodono/web-widgets/README.md

 reliable indicator. `Time`'s delay is probably the most intuitive option after that one, but there are likely cases where `Frames` makes more sense.

-### Miscellanea

-Neither framework's examples really do much as far as data persistence goes.
-The `RemoteViews` versions do save some state to disk, but only because `AppWidgetProvider` instances are short-lived, and a new one is created for each Widget action.
-The Glance versions manage to use only runtime variables because `GlanceAppWidget`s hang around until the process is killed, which is sufficient for a demo but probably not so for production.
+<br />

+## Examples

+Minimal examples for both frameworks can be found in [the linked Stack Overflow post][so-post].

+The repo currently contains a scrolling Widget with a reload button in each
+framework:

+- [`RemoteViewsWebWidget`][remoteviews-widget]
+- [`GlanceWebWidget`][glance-widget]

+On each update, these Widgets load random pages from Wikipedia.
+The captured images are created to match the Widgets' actual widths, and their heights are calculated to be (almost) as tall as is allowed by the API's size restrictions for `Bitmap`s on `RemoteViews`.
+These tall images are then loaded as the only item in a `LazyColumn` or `ListView`, since we don't have access to plain scrolling containers in Widgets.

-All the examples assume that the page will load relatively quickly.
+These examples assume that the page will load relatively quickly.
 Each one uses only the time available to it from its own component; i.e., there are no separate `Worker`s or loader `Service`s.
-Consult the corresponding sections below for the individual Widgets' respective time limits.
 In production, I'd suggest using `Worker`s for most setups.
 [This official Glance sample][sample] has an `ImageWorker` that's very close to what would be needed here.
+It also shows how to serve images through a `FileProvider`, which is generally preferable to sending on the `RemoteViews` directly.

 <br />

-## Examples

-The Minimal versions have been removed here.
-Updated minimal implementations can be found in [the linked Stack Overflow post][so-post].

-The Simple ones create images that are sized to match their Widgets.
-They also offer buttons to load a new random page, and the images can be clicked to open the current page in a (separate) browser app.

-The Scroll versions basically add scrolling to the Simple ones by making the image (almost) as tall as is allowed by the API's size restrictions, and then placing it in a single item in a `ListView` or `LazyColumn`.

-### RemoteViews

-These launch a coroutine from `onUpdate()` using `BroadcastReceiver`'s `goAsync()` functionality to get ~10 seconds of work time.

-#### Simple

-<sup>[`BaseRemoteViewsWidget`][remoteviews-base],
-[`RemoteViewsSimpleWidget`][remoteviews-simple]</sup>

-#### Scroll

-<sup>[`BaseRemoteViewsWidget`][remoteviews-base],
-[`RemoteViewsScrollWidget`][remoteviews-scroll]</sup>

-### Glance

-These have a timeout of 40 seconds, to come in under the documentation's stated limit of "about 45 seconds" for `provideContent()`.

-#### Simple

-<sup>[`BaseGlanceWidget`][glance-base],
-[`GlanceSimpleWidget`][glance-simple]</sup>

-#### Scroll

-<sup>[`BaseGlanceWidget`][glance-base],
-[`GlanceScrollWidget`][glance-scroll]</sup>

-<br />

 ## Notes

+- The demo's Widgets aren't very smart about sizing.
+They will fall back to the minimum sizes specified in `<appwidget-provider>` if they haven't yet been updated with an actual size.
+This means that the first images loaded might not fit their Widgets correctly, but subsequent updates should fix that.
+It is possible to account for this, of course, but I've decided that the extra code necessary to do so just added confusion, so it's been removed.

-- The demo app offers a simple radio button selection to choose between the virtual and overlay attachment options.
-The `RemoteViews` versions can be refreshed immediately after changing, since they create a new `WebShooter` instance for each broadcast.
-The Glance Widgets, however, will have to removed and replaced in order to ensure that the change takes effect right away.
-They involve long-lived components that cache their `WebShooter`s.
+- The demo `Activity` offers a simple radio button selection to choose between the virtual and overlay attachment options.
+The `RemoteViews` Widget can be refreshed immediately after changing, since it creates a new `WebShooter` instance for each broadcast.
+The Glance Widget, however, will have to be removed and replaced in order to ensure that the change takes effect right away.
+It involves a long-lived component that caches its `WebShooter`.

 - All the Widgets currently use Wikipedia for their pages.
 I am not affiliated with The Wikimedia Foundation nor any of its sites or organizations.
 It is